Los Angeles to Tokyo in American Airlines economy seat (bulkhead 13H): A long journey in poor conditions.

 There was very little space in the seat.
 In the bulkhead area, there isn’t a pocket for your small items so I carried everything in my jacket pockets.
 We received a very small pillow and thin blanket.
 I did however have plenty of legroom and a noisy seatmate (crying child).

 I had some chicken and rice and it didn’t taste like food.
-They gave us plastic utensils instead of metal.
+They gave us very low quality plastic utensils .
 It was a small amount of food that I didn’t want to finish but forced myself to finish to keep my strength up.
 After serving the food they came by for drink orders.
 I asked for two cups of water with no ice.
 I finished the first glass immediately then stacked the cup under the other full water.

 This was the 2nd meal they served.
 When they came by to serve the meals, I was sitting in the aisle seat.
 I took out my tray and asked for the safer sounding option, which was the chicken at the time.
 They took out the chicken platter and then there was a stalemate.
 I looked at the flight attendant, then looked at the easily accessible tray already in front of me (I had to set up the table…there was no tablecloth), then glanced back at the attendant holding the tray.
 He put hesitantly put the tray down on the tiny table.
 After this 2nd interaction, I realized most people have to take the tray from the attendant’s hands.
 Not something I plan on learning.